Never, ever do these ten items.

 - Take offers personally: Many buyers have been told that they can get a good deal on a home and a lowball offer may just be their way of testing the waters.
 They don’t know you personally.
 They aren’t trying to insult your property.
 They may just be trying to seem savvy in what they consider to be strictly a business transaction.
 Look at things from that perspective.

 - Take repair requests personally: See above about the offers.
-And then also consider that some buyers may not have a handy bone in their body, so the thought of “arc fault protectors” may scare them half to death.
+Also consider that some buyers may not have a handy bone in their body, so the thought of “arc fault protectors” may scare them half to death.

 - Settle for good enough: Buyers are snatching up properties these days and the homes that are going quickly (often with multiple offers or above list sales prices) are those that have been well maintained and show impeccably.
 Take the extra time to plug in some air fresheners, to clean the windows, and dust the tops of those cabinets you don’t think anyone really sees most of the time.
 It’s the little details that can add up to make a big difference.
 Let your property shine and take the advice of your agents as to how to get your home to that next level of awesome.